 The Sally Awards recognize and celebrate the contributions and accomplishments of artists, educators, volunteers, philanthropists, and leaders who strengthen and enrich the stage of Minnesota with their commitment to the arts and arts education.

-Nominations forms for this year’s Sally Awards will be available online on January 15, 2016.
-Awardees will be announced at a celebration at the Ordway on October 17, 2016.
+Sally Award Recipients will be announced at a celebration at the Ordway on October 17, 2016.

 Congratulations to the 23rd annual Sally Award winners!